 - European Wilderness Quality Standard Audit: 2010

-- Wilderness Uniqueness: The old growth mixed forest, alpine meadows, deep canyons, gorges, waterfalls, rare and species such as wolf, bear, capercaillie, hazel grouse, and eagles
+- Wilderness Uniqueness: The old growth mixed forest, alpine meadows, deep canyons, gorges, waterfalls are home to rare species such as wolf, bear, capercaillie, hazel grouse, and eagles

 Wilderness Tourism Experience